hasanbasricaglayan/upfluence-stream-analyzer/README.md

 ## What I Would Do Differently With More Time
 ### 1. **Channel Backpressure Handling**
 Currently, the stream client uses a fixed buffer size (100) for the result channel.
-Under high post throughput and/or slow collection, this buffer could fill up, causing the stream reader to block.
+Under high post throughput and/or slow post analysis, this buffer could fill up, causing the stream reader to block.
 This could lead to:
 - Temporary blocking when buffer is full
-- Potential data loss if upstream continues sending
+- Potential data loss if stream continues sending
 - Degraded performance under spike loads

 **Potential solutions:**